 Character data may either be of fixed size or variable size.
 In Simple Binary Encoding, fixed-length fields are recommended in order to support direct access to data.
 Variable-length encoding should be reserved for character strings that cannot be constrained to a specific size.
 It may also be used for non-ASCII encoded strings.

 Character

 Character fields hold a single character.
 They are most commonly used for field with character code enumerations.
-See section Enumeration encoding2.12 below for discussion of enum fields.
+See section Enumeration encoding for details.